Malt liquor: Advertising

-The core market for malt liquor brewers in the United States in recent decades has been the Black and Hispanic populations.
+The core market for malt liquor brewers in the United States in the late 20th and early 21st centuries has been the Black and Hispanic populations.
 Brewers' use of target marketing in advertising malt liquor primarily to young, inner-city, black males has been controversial, because of the drink's higher alcohol content and the perceived vulnerability of the target audience.
 Brewers and advertisers have stated that they simply advertise to those who already buy their products.
-Critics have objected to the targeting of a segment of the population suffering disproportionately from alcohol-related disease and poor access to medical care.
+Critics have objected to the targeting of a segment of the population suffering disproportionately from alcohol-related diseases and poor access to medical care.

 In order to highlight the potency of malt liquor, brand names have stressed powerful imagery such as Colt 45 (a reference to the .45 Colt handgun cartridge), Big Bear, and Power Master, and used slogans such as "It's got more" or "The Real Power".
 Power and sexual dominance have been common themes in their advertising.
 Latter-20th-century television commercials for Schlitz Malt Liquor featured an 1800-lb.
 Brahma bull charging through walls.
 Ads for Power Master, and the brand name itself, were eventually banned in the United States by regulations against advertising implying the strength of alcoholic beverages.